 That's it.
 This simple unit will give you continuous soda water connected to your mains water.
 Great for a bar cafe, restaurant or just at home.

 This is capable of carbonating 10Liters per hour if you have sufficient ability to cool the water.
 The colder the water and the higher the gas pressure (from step 4) the higher the carbonation level you will have.
-If you want to have extremly high soda water production speeds you can pre-chill the water by having one (or severa) keg/s placed inline infront of the carbonation reactor.
+If you want to have extremely high soda water production speeds you can pre-chill the water by having one (or several) keg/s placed inline in front of the carbonation reactor.
 This will help pre-cool the water before it enters the carbonator.
-Alternatively you can use a chiller such as our G40 glycol chiller to pre-chill the water before it enters the carbonator.
+Alternatively, you can use a chiller such as our G40 glycol chiller to pre-chill the water before it enters the carbonator.
 If you do this you can increase your carbonation rate to over 30 liters per hour.

 Please ensure that your shipping information is 100% correct before submitting your order.

 To download the instruction sheet on how to use this product click on the link below:

 To identify and fix a leak on the Carbonation Reactor Keg Lid then follow the instructions on the link below: